 What else is going on here?
 One, there is a false idea of what healing means, and there is a lack of understanding of what it means to have the old (sinful) nature and the new (redeemed) nature be at war within you.
-The latter ignorance is to be vulnerably exposed to the wiles and schemes of the evil one, and that can lay a foundation of demandingness in the heart.
+The latter ignorance is to be vulnerably exposed to the wiles and schemes of the evil one, which can lay a foundation of demandingness in the heart.

 At times during their initial interviews, when someone is asked why they came to Harvest USA, we’ll get this response: “I want to be like everyone else.
 I want to be married and have a traditional family.”
 We tell them that, while that is a noble and good goal to have, it cannot be the reason for their being here.
 Why not?
 Because, invariably, when feelings don’t change and these expectations don’t materialize in the person’s timetable, they will grow disillusioned and want to give up.
-Often underneath this is the demand: “God, you better come through for me!
+Often underneath is the demand, “God, you better come through for me!
 Look how much I have given up for you!”

 God does come through for us, but often in ways we don’t expect or even want.